threedworld-mit/tdw/Documentation/python/robot_creator.md

 print(record.urls)
 ```

-The first time that this script is run, it will create a new `robot_creator` Unity project from a file in the `tdw` Python module.
-The original repo is [here](https://github.com/alters-mit/robot_creator).
+The first time that this script is run, it clone [the robot_creator repo](https://github.com/alters-mit/robot_creator) (a Unity project used for creating robots) to your home directory.

 ### Edit the prefab